AstroNvim/docs/src/content/docs/configuration/getting_started.md

 Here is a link to all of the AstroNvim [plugin configuration files.](https://github.com/AstroNvim/AstroNvim/tree/v4/lua%2Fastronvim%2Fplugins).
 This is useful to see all the plugins installed by AstroNvim and see their default configuration.

-One last bit.
+### Disabling a Plugin

 If you want to disable a plugin, it is also done with a plugin specification.
 Here is an example of disabling two plugins:

 ```
 return {